Overview ContextBolt SEO guide

 • Be specific.
 Name the exact keyword or domain and the answer gets sharper.

 • It remembers.
 Ask about a keyword again and the answer leads with what has changed since last time.
-The memory and file tools are free and never count against your 1,000.
+Memory and project files are automatic and never count against your 1,000.

 • Findings live in your project.
 In Claude Code, Cursor or Codex, every lookup writes to ./seo-findings/ as markdown.
 Grep it, commit it, drop it in Obsidian.